The Guardian of Education: Founding and structure

 Matthew Grenby, the foremost expert on Trimmer, estimates that the Guardians circulation was between 1,500 and 3,500 copies per issue.
 Thus the Guardian's circulation was probably comparable to political periodicals such as the Tory Critical Review and the British Critic, which both reached 3,500 by 1797, or the Analytical Review, which reached about 1,500, but not to the Monthly Review, which reached approximately 5,000.
 From June 1802 until January 1804, the Guardian appeared monthly; from then until it ceased publication in September 1806, it was issued quarterly.
 There were 28 issues in all.

 Trimmer undertook a challenging task in publishing her periodical.
 According to Grenby, she aimed "to assess the current state of educational policy and praxis in Britain and to shape its future direction".
-To do so, she evaluated the educational theories of Rousseau, John Locke, Mary Wollstonecraft, Hannah More, Madame de Genlis, Joseph Lancaster, and Andrew Bell, among others.
 In her "Essay on Christian Education", subsequently published separately as a pamphlet, she proposed her own comprehensive educational program.